johanmeijer/grott/README.md

 * Added first SPA support (2.8.1)
 * Added first MIN support (2.8.2)

-### New in Version 2.7
+### New in Version 2.7.8
-* Added first beta of **grottserver** to act as destination for inverter/datalogger data (remove need to cummunicate with internet).
+* Added first beta of grottserver to act as destination for inverter/datalogger data (remove need to cummunicate with internet).
-  - grottserver is able to sent read/write register commands to inverter and datalogger.
+  - grottserver version 0.0.5 is able to sent read/write register commands to inverter and datalogger.
-  - see https://github.com/johanmeijer/grott/wiki/Grottserver and discussions https://github.com/johanmeijer/grott/discussions/98 for more information:
+  - see discussions (#98) for more information: https://github.com/johanmeijer/grott/discussions/98
 * Support for SDM630/Raillog connected (see issue #88)
 * Support for SDM630/Inverter (modbus) connected 3 phases support
 * Export to CSV file (see issue #79, pull request #91).